-Scanning in Soccer - Why it’s Important and How to Train it by Yourself
+Scanning in Soccer - Why it’s Important & How to Train it

 If you want to become an elite soccer player, it helps to look at those who have achieved success at an elite level.
-Every player has their own unique technical, physical, and cognitive attributes, but what are some key areas of the game that they have in common?
-In the past two decades, increasing amounts of research have found a direct correlation between scanning and technical execution in elite soccer.
+Every player has unique technical, physical, and cognitive attributes, but what are some key areas of the game that they have in common?
+In the past two decades, increasing research has found a direct correlation between scanning and technical execution in elite soccer.

 What Is Scanning?